-Open the Content application and select Documents in the dropdown at the top of the first column (the 'navigation area').
+Open the Content Application and select Documents in the dropdown at the top of the first column (the 'navigation area').

 You can choose to apply a language to this folder to mark that the content is written in a specific language.
 To do that choose the 'folder' option in the Type dropdown.
 A new dropdown appears that lets you choose the language.

-Click OK in the dialog and the folder is created so you can start creating content in the new folder.
+Click on OK in the dialog and the folder is created so you can start creating content in the new folder.